darnado/caledros-basic-blocks/README.txt

 * Added CSS styles to the excerpt text of the Posts Loop block.
 * Added fallback colors for the Posts Loop and Category Loop blocks.

+= 2.0.0 =

+* Disabled 5 blocks and 1 block variation for the Gutenberg editor on pages and posts.
+The disabled blocks are: Content Renderer, Dark Light Mode Switcher, Desktop Menu Container, Mobile Menu Container, and Sidebar Menu.
+The disable block variation is the Mega Menu block.
+* The Gutenberg editor for pages and posts now only has 12 blocks available for use.
+* The Gutenberg editor for templates, template parts, and patterns has access to the 18 custom blocks.
+* Added support for translating the texts in the plugin's admin menu.

 == Upgrade Notice ==

 = 1.0.0 =